-Don't Waste Money - Start Spending More Wisely and Save Your Money
+Don't Waste Money — Spend Wisely and Save Money

 The dollar does not go as far as it once did when it comes to paying for goods and services.
 According to a recent study by the Census Bureau, the typical American family's income, after adjusting for inflation, is roughly back where it was in 1996.
 That is a staggering statistic but one that may not be too surprising to most of us.
 A lot of Americans lost their high paying jobs and need to think about adjusting their spending habits accordingly.
 Learn how to stop wasting your hard earned money and start spending your money more wisely.